Duggar Family Member Tweets Support Of Black Lives Matter Movement

 The Duggar family has been publicly quite divided on the Black Lives Matter movement, with two of Jim Bob and Michelle Duggar’s three sons-in-law expressing opposing opinions on the matter.
 Ben Seewald has expressed some support for the sentiment, while Derick Dillard has show support, instead, for the movement to boycott organizations that don’t prevent employees from engaging in peaceful protest.

 The rest of the Duggar family has remained largely quiet on the matter, though.
 Now one more Duggar family member is adding an opinion.
-Cousin Amy Rachelle Duggar King has distanced herself from the family somewhat while still spinning her appearances on the reality show 19 Kids and Counting into an appearance on another reality show, Marriage Boot Camp: Reality Stars, and the extensive social media following from the Duggar name and reality stardom translates into exposure for her new clothing line.
+Cousin Amy Rachelle Duggar King has distanced herself from the family somewhat while still spinning her appearances on the reality show 19 Kids and Counting into an appearance on another reality show, Marriage Boot Camp: Reality Stars and the extensive social media following from the Duggar name and reality stardom translates into exposure for her new clothing line.

 HOPELESS ROMANTIC~My favorite shirt in the collection!
 I live in it, and I'm not just saying that!
 I wear mine with leggings, I've tucked it in with boyfriends jeans, I might even throw a leather jacket over it for concerts!
 It's ring spun cotton which makes it crazy soft and I'm obsessed!
 Get it now! link in bio ^^ don't forget 10% off code "vday" ????
 Offering sizes from Small-2X!
 I'm wearing a small for those who are wondering!